 Warden was also the perfect actor for what Baskin and company had in mind: a comedy-adventure hybrid to fill in the gap left by the pending death of the sitcom genre.
 At least, that's what everyone thought in 1983, when this concept was in development: CHEERS and FAMILY TIES were already on the air, but not exactly setting the Nielsens on fire.
 THE COSBY SHOW would change that the following Fall, while the FOX was still waiting for his time slot.

 CRAZY LIKE A FOX was a midseason replacement in 1984-85 for CBS in the Sunday night slot between MURDER, SHE WROTE, which was in its first season, and TRAPPER JOHN, M.D., which in its sixth was starting to show signs of wear.
-FOX was an immediate smash, ending the season at # 10 in the Nielsens.
+FOX was an immediate smash, ranking 10th in the Nielsens at season's end.
 It was CBS' second highest ranked new show behind MURDER (8th) and the third highest rated new series of the entire season.
+(COSBY was 3rd.)
 So at age 64, Jack Warden finally had a long awaited and well deserved hit of his own--and an Emmy nomination for Best Actor in a Comedy Series.

+THE COSBY SHOW lasted eight seasons; MURDER, SHE WROTE lasted twelve.
 So how on earth did CRAZY LIKE A FOX end up canceled just one year later, despite a second Emmy nod for its star?
 Well, CBS did what networks too often do.
 They tinkered it to death.
 In this case, they didn't tinker with the show creatively: the lighthearted cases of Season Two were every bit as entertaining as those from the first.
 No, this time scheduling by ADD was the culprit.
-CBS preempted the show six times by mid-December.
+CBS preempted the show six times by mid-December!
 Not helping the cunning Foxes was running mate TRAPPER JOHN, M.D., which went into a ratings free fall in its seventh year, weakened by age and cast defections.

 CRAZY LIKE A FOX has virtually disappeared.
 It's hard to syndicate a show with only 35 episodes.
 Still, this one is an ideal candidate for rediscovery on DVD, a fun, fondly remembered showcase for perhaps the quintessential character actor, Jack Warden.